Xiaomingzzhang/InvariantManifolds.jl/docs/src/index.md

 This is a package to compute the invariant manifolds of a dynamical system.
 Currently, I am still work on the one-dimensional manifolds of saddle points.

-Things have been done:
+Main features:

 - Compute saddles' one-dimensional manifolds of smooth mapping;
-- Compute these manifolds in any precisions;
 - Compute saddles' one-dimensional manifolds of non-smooth mapping: these mapping are the time-T-map of a non-smooth ODE systems, e.g., impact systems, piecewise smooth systems, and simple Fillippov systems;

-Things haven't been done:

-- Compute saddles' high-dimensional manifolds of smooth mapping;
+- Compute saddles' two-dimensional manifolds of autonomous vector field.
-- Compute invariant tori.

 # Basic example: Unstable manifold of Henon map
 Consider the Henon map: